 Below, we highlight the necessary steps to ensure you get the recruitment process right.

 Highlighting the requirements of the role, the job description should be created for every new role and updated when existing positions become vacant.
 You should avoid jargon and abbreviations and include in the job description:

 The person specification describes your ideal candidate’s abilities, skills and knowledge, helping you select the best person for the job, not the person you like the most.
 It provides the foundations for the recruitment advertisement, shortlisting criteria and interview questions.
 When writing consider:

 The Equality Act ensures applicants are treated fairly and equally in the areas of:

 You should make it clear in the advertisement that an applicant will not be excluded on the grounds of sex, gender reassignment, pregnancy, maternity, race, marital status, disability, age, religion, belief or sexual orientation.
-Use neutral language such as ‘sales assistant’ not ‘sales girl’ and avoid gender-specific titles such as ‘craftsman’ and ‘waitress’.
+Use neutral language such as ‘sales assistant’ not ‘sales girl’ and avoid sex-specific titles such as ‘craftsman’ and ‘waitress’.

 It is good practice for illustrated adverts to represent both sexes and to include a multi-cultural mix.
 For example, it could be discriminatory to advertise a job that illustrates a woman in a profession traditionally undertaken by women.
 To counteract the effect, either depict a man in equal prominence or add an obvious disclaimer that the job is open to men and women.
 If a discriminatory advert is published, the advertiser (you as the employer), your agents (recruitment agencies) and the publisher are liable.